 - 1. Read these instructions. - 2.
 Keep these instructions. - 3.
 Heed all warnings. - 4.
 Follow all instructions. - 5.
 Do not use this apparatus near water. - 6.
-Clean only with dry cloth. - 7.
+Clean only with a dry cloth. - 7.
 Do not block any ventilation openings.
 Install in accordance with the manufacturer's instructions. - 8.
-Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat. - Do not overload wall outlets and extension cords as this can result in a risk of fire or electric shock. - 10.
-Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus. - 11.
-Only use attachments/accessories specified by the manufacturer. - 12.
+Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat. - 9.
+Do not defeat the safety purpose of the polarized or grounding-type plug.
+A polarized plug has two blades with one wider than the other.
+A grounding-type plug has two blades and a third grounding prong.
+The wide blade or the third prong are provided for your safety.
+If the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet. - 10.
+Do not overload wall outlets and extension cords as this can result in a risk of fire or electric shock. - Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus. - 12.
+Only use attachments/accessories specified by the manufacturer. - 13.
 Use only with a cart, stand, tripod, bracket, or table specified by the manufacturer, or sold with the apparatus.
-When a cart is used, use caution when moving the cart/apparatus combination to avoid injury from tip-over. - 13.
-Unplug this apparatus during lightning storms or when unused for long periods of time. - 14.
+When a cart is used, use caution when moving the cart/apparatus combination to avoid injury from tip-over.

+- 14. Unplug this apparatus during lightning storms or when unused for long periods of time. - 15.
 Refer all servicing to qualified service personnel.
-Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped. - 15.
-This apparatus shall not be exposed to dripping or splashing, and no object filled with liquids, such as vases or beer glasses, shall be placed on the apparatus. - 16.
-This apparatus has been equipped with a 2-pole, rocker-style power switch.
-This switch is located on the rear panel and should remain readily accessible to the user. - 17.
-WARNING: Plug the power cord into a power outlet where access to the power cord connector is readily accessible in case power disconnection is required. - 18.
-ATTENTION: This device complies with Part 15 of the FCC Rules.
-Operation is subject to the following two conditions: 1) This device may not cause harmful interference, and 2) This device must accept any interference received, including interference that may cause undesired operation. - 19.
-This apparatus does not exceed the Class A/Class B (whichever is applicable) limits for radio noise emissions from digital apparatus as set out in the radio interference regulations of the Canadian Department of Communications.
+Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped. - 16.
+This apparatus shall not be exposed to dripping or splashing, and no object filled with liquids, such as vases or beer glasses, shall be placed on the apparatus. - 17.
+This apparatus has been equipped with a rocker-style AC mains power switch.
+This switch is located on the rear panel and should remain readily accessible to the user. - 18.
+The MAINS plug or an appliance coupler is used as the disconnect device, so the disconnect device shall remain readily operable.